scaleoutsystems/fedn/README.rst

 Deploying a project to FEDn Studio
 =======================================

-FEDn Studio SaaS is free for testing, development and research (one project per user, backend compute resources sized for dev/test):
+FEDn Studio SaaS is free for development, testing and research (one project per user, backend compute resources sized for dev/test):

 - `Register for an account in Studio <https://studio.scaleoutsystems.com/signup/>`__
 - `Take the tutorial to deploy your project <https://guide.scaleoutsystems.com/#/docs>`__

-Scaleout can also support large-scale experiments on Studio by setting custom resource quotas.
-Helm charts are available for self-managed deployment on-premise or in your cloud VPC (all major cloud providers).
+Scaleout can support users in scaling up experiments on Studio by granting custom resource quotas.
+Additonally, charts are available for self-managed deployment on-premise or in your cloud VPC (all major cloud providers).
 Contact Scaleout for more information.

 Support